-Creating a WEBSITE:
+Creating a Website:

 So, you want to create a website to promote your book!
 Everyone is doing it, right?
 Can’t be too complicated!
 It can be easy and quick if you know the process.
 Or, it can be beyond any task you want to tackle.
 No problem, either scenario has an answer.

 First of all, if you know the process, you probably have no need to read further.
 We do recommend that you create a website to help promote your book.
-According to an article in Publishers Weekly (April 24, 2006) a survey on the value of marketing pointed out, “The most effective way to promote a book was through the Internet.”

 There are sites that will charge you for the service, and there are sites that will tell you how to create a website on your own.